Are Interior Walls Insulated: Exploring Options and Benefits

 How can I maintain the effectiveness of my interior wall insulation?

-Yes, regular checks for moisture, air leaks, and damage will help maintain insulation effectiveness and prolong its lifespan.
+Regularly checking for moisture, air leaks, and any damage will help keep your insulation effective and extend its lifespan.